dev-protocol/initto/src/en/posts/deep-dive-khaos.md

 ### pack.ts

-You can define and export `pack` as the function that returns the callback function name and your smart contract's arguments on this file.
+In this file, you can define and export `pack` as a function that returns the callback function name and the arguments for your smart contract.

-The function receives the following object as the argument, as stated below. `results` have the same data as the value gained when Promise, which is returned by oraclize, resolves.
+The function receives the following object as an argument:
+`results` contains the same data as the value resolved by the Promise returned from `oraclize`.

 ```typescript
 type Options = {